Hibou57/PostiATS-Utilities/README.md

 ## Help

+### `install-ats2-on-debian-ubuntu.sh`

+Variation of [githwxi/C9-ATS2-install.sh](https://gist.github.com/githwxi/7e31f4fd4df92125b73c).
+See comments at the top of `install-ats2-on-debian-ubuntu.sh`.
+In particular, there are configuration variables one may need to edit.

 ### `pats-filter`

 A filter for output from `patscc`.
 Convenient for more readable error output in a terminal or for easier integration in a text editor able to display error messages.